-- Wash and chop green chillies.
+- Chop green chillies finely.
 Keep aside.

 - Heat oil in a wok.
 Once it’s hot, test the oil.
 Drop a pea sized besan in the oil.
 If it browns immediately, the oil is too hot.
 If it settles down and does not sizzle, the oil is cold.

 - Add green chillies to the batter.
 Dip onion (or potato or zucchini or spinach) slices in besan to coat them well and then slowly drop them in the hot oil.
 Keep rotating the pieces in oil using a metal skimmer.

 - Fry till they are light brown and crisp.